JordynHolder/SlothyPoo/README.md

 - Allow for the Editing and Deleting of uploads

 # Current Production
-As of 10/21/2022 the website is capable of the following actions:
+As of 10/21/2022 the website is in version 0.1 and capable of the following actions:

 - Artist can Upload and Delete, but not edit
 - Main Page, Gallery, Site Manager, and superuser login are MVP'd